tbcontributor47-coder/AirDwagProjects/instruction.md

 # EFT Payment File Validation

 ## Background
 An insurance company sends Electronic Funds Transfer (EFT) payment files to a bank daily.
-Each file contains payee details in a fixed-width (mainframe-style) text format.
+Each file contains payee details in a fixed-width text format.
 The bank must validate these files before processing payments.

 ## Problem
 The bank needs an automated validation system that: